 Eating before consuming alcohol can influence how much alcohol is absorbed by the body at once.
 This can slow the ingestion of alcohol, causing it to stay in your system longer.
 The reverse is also true.
 When drinking on an empty stomach, alcohol is absorbed more quickly.
 Though this doesn’t speed up how long alcohol stays in your blood, the faster it is absorbed, the quicker the liver can process it.

 Depending on the kind of alcohol someone drinks, how long it stays in your blood can vary.
 The stronger the alcohol, the harder the liver and other organs will have to work to remove it which—depending on the health of the individual—can increase the amount of time alcohol remains in the blood.

-How Does The Body Eliminate Alcohol From Blood?
+Blood Alcohol Levels: How Does The Body Eliminate Alcohol From Your System?

 Alcohol is a toxin that the body must work to eliminate from the body and blood.
 Roughly 90 percent of alcohol is removed through the liver, and the remaining 10 percent is eliminated through sweat, breath, and urine.

 Once alcohol enters your bloodstream, it is carried to all parts of the body.
 Most healthy people circulate blood throughout their bodies in about 90 seconds, which allows alcohol to reach the brain and other organs in a short time.
 The full effects of alcohol are typically felt 15 to 45 minutes after consumption, depending on the speed of absorption.

 How Long Is Alcohol Detectable In Breath, Urine, And Hair?